5 Tips For How To Complete Crochet Projects

 2. Organize Your Project

 Whether you have plenty of time to crochet or bits of time here and there.
 It’s a good idea to make sure your yarn, hook, and pattern are all in one place when you need it.
-It doesn’t have to be fancy, you can use an old shoe box, easter basket, or even an unused purse or backpack that will fit it.
+It doesn’t have to be fancy, you can use an old shoe box, Easter basket, or even an unused purse or backpack that will fit it.

 Keeping your stuff together, and accessible, makes it easier for you to get something done.
 Instead of trying to figure out where you put it, you’ll know right where it is.
 So keep it together, literally.